NetFabric/NetFabric.Hyperlinq/README.md

 }
 ```

+- `Netfabric.Hyperlinq` contains special versions of `AsValueEnumerable()` for better performance with all collections in the `System.Collections.Immutable` namespace.
+Projects targetting .NET Framework, `netcoreapp2.1` or `netstandard2.0`, require the addition of the [`NetFabric.Hyperlinq.Immutable` NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq.Immutable/) dependency.

 - All enumerables returned by `NetFabric.Hyperlinq` are compatible with `System.Linq`.

 `OrderByDescending()` is not yet available in `Netfabric.Hyperlinq` but can still be used without requiring any conversion: